EmilioPiscioneri/My-website/design-choices.md

 - The style of the website is a dark theme.
 I like dark theme.
-Maybe I'll make it optional later.
+Maybe I'll make it an optional later.

 - The /public/main/ directory contains files that are universal for all webpages.
 Each page will then have its own page specific css or js if needed